Ricardicus/Ricardicus/README.md

 # Hello there :wave:

 My name is Rickard :wave:

-I do intermittend code posting and pull requesting here.
+and I do intermittend code posting and pull requesting here.

 In the world :earth_africa: of software I am primarily interested in: